Student Rights and Responsibilities Handbook

 - Grade reduction – missing school may mean missing assignments, missing assignment deadlines and/or lower test scores, which may result in lower

-- Removal from class or school – students who do not attend school regularly risk being removed from a class(es) or from school
+- Removal from class or school – students who do not attend school regularly risk being removed from a class(es) with a loss of credit or from school entirely.
+Students who have missed 20 consecutive days of school may be dropped from school due to nonattendance.

 - Attendance to school is mandatory – mandatory school attendance is a policy that schools take Unexcused absences may cause a school to file a Becca Petition with the courts.